damain/react-auto-form/README.md

 const handleSubmit = (state) => {
     /*
     actions to complete are handled here
-    state is an object that contains the val ues of the input elements inclusive of any hidden form values e.g.
+    state is an object that contains the values of the input elements inclusive of any hidden form values e.g.
     {
         username: "john",
         password: "mypass"